Ministry-of-Decentralization/skale_manager_subgraph/README.md

 `yarn deploy-local`

-If successful the subgraph will be avaiable to query at http://127.0.0.1:8000/subgraphs/name/Ministry-Of-Decentralization/skale_manager_subgraph
+If successful the subgraph will be available to query at http://127.0.0.1:8000/subgraphs/name/Ministry-Of-Decentralization/skale_manager_subgraph